 From suspended payments on federal student loans to federal work-study funding — even if you’re unable to complete your work commitment — here are a few student loan relief programs available:

-No federal student loan payments until October 2020
+Paused federal student loan payments

 And this won’t affect your progress toward earning loan forgiveness or loan rehabilitation.
 Each month, any nonpayment will still count toward these programs.